gkaimakas/angular.validators/README.md

 ### Changelog
-v4.0.3 - the latest version of validator.js is now included autmatically.
+v4.0.4 - changes on the validator service!

+v4.0.2 - updated to validator.js v4.0.2

 v4.0.0 - updated to validator.js v4.0.0 and new directive is-iso8601